Set Up a Standard IMAP Event Source

 • mail.imaps.auth.plain.disable

-Run process with administrator rights
+Run as administrator

-9. Click on "Next".
+9. Click "Next."

 If no specific user is selected, this option automatically uses the user defined in the portal properties.

-Static users
+Static User

-A specific user can be defined here.
+A specific user is specified here.

-User from system value
+User from System Value

-10. Click on "Next".
+10. Click "Next."

 Test

-11. Click on "OK".
+11. Click "OK."

-More information
+More Information